Additional Information

 In SmartConsole

-Check Point GUI application used to manage a Check Point environment - configure Security Policies, configure devices, monitor products and events, install updates, and so on., create a network object for each subnet in which the Security Gateways are deployed.
+Check Point GUI application used to manage a Check Point environment - configure Security Policies, configure devices, monitor products and events, install updates, and so on., create a network object for each subnet in which the Cloud Firewall Gateways are deployed. -

 Create a network group object that includes the VPC subnets from the previous step, for example, "GatewaysSubnets".